 The United Kingdom offers such a diversity of scenery and terrain that almost every kind of golf course is available for the amateur golfer.
 Windswept links courses set in grassy dunes, heathland masterpieces and strategically laid-out parkland courses all offer a fantastic challenge for you to experience.

 Where to Play Golf in England

 Golf in England is famous for the historical courses that host The Open Championship, although there are a lot more to explore.
-There is an extensive selection of resorts nationwide with a lot to discover, including some golfing gems that we highly recommend.
+There is an extensive selection of resorts nationwide with a lot to discover, including some golfing gems for a stay and play golf holiday that we highly recommend.